-We’ve looked at seven players who fell out of favour under the Portuguese but managed to turn things around.
+We’ve taken a closer look at eight players who fell out of favour under the Portuguese but managed to turn things around.

 Mourinho wasted little time in making his presence felt at Porto, suspending Baia from all club activities for a month following a training-ground row.